JiriD85/thingsboard.github.io-pke/fleet-tracking.md

                 <img src="/images/engine-icon.svg" alt="Gear icon">
                 <div>
                     <a class="title" href="/docs/pe/user-guide/rule-engine-2-0/overview/">Data processing</a>
-                    <p>ThingsBoard allows you to define application logic with drag-n-drop rule chain designer.
+                    <p>PKE IoT Expert allows you to define application logic with drag-n-drop rule chain designer.
 The Rule Engine is a robust and scalable processing framework that leverages industry-standard message queue implementations like Apache Kafka or AWS SQS to ensure data durability and guarantee data processing.
 You are free to process data with the Rule engine or push it to further processing in external systems.</p>
                 </div>
             </div>
         </div>